 Off-Tracking of Trailer

 During a right turn, a truck’s trailer (back part) does not follow the path of its tractor (front part).
-The trucker needs to correct for this by turner wider so that they don’t hit the curb, another vehicle or worse, a pedestrian.
+The trucker needs to correct for this by turning wider so that they don’t hit the curb, another vehicle, or worse, a pedestrian.
 Truck accidents are bad news for everyone!